-I made my rings 2 1/2 inches and after baking, I sliced them through the equator line and had two beautiful breakfast rolls.
+I sliced my rings 2 1/2 inches thick then when they were done cooking a cooled a bit, I sliced them through the equator line.
+I had two beautiful breakfast rolls.
 No matter how thick you slice these they still come out amazing.
 This dough worked so well I even up-dated my Amy’s Orange Cinnamon Buns using it with a couple of tweaks!
 Plus made Dinner or Hamburger Rolls recipe.
 Check them out for another break from your day to day breakfast!

 Let’s do this!

 - Dry Ingredients: